 Dynamic corporate culture

-The diversity of employees, their equal opportunity, non-discrimination, as well as equal treatment in the company have great importance at Arbonia – regardless of sex, nationality, ethnic origin, skin colour, religion, or impairment.
-Although the labour market is regulated somewhat differently in each country, at Arbonia, the overarching guidelines of the group and the divisions apply at all sites.
+We place great value on diversity among the employees.
+This includes values such as equal opportunity, non-discrimination, as well as equal treatment at the company – regardless of sex, citizenship, ethnic origin, skin colour, religion or impairments.
+Although the labour market is regulated differently in each country, the overarching guidelines of the Group and the divisions apply for Arbonia at all sites.

 Close social partnership

 The close cooperation with all employee representatives in all countries is a decisive factor our business success.
 In Switzerland, the collective labour agreement of the Swiss mechanical, electrical and metalworking industries (Swissmem) is applied at all companies, unless other mandatory collective labour agreements are in effect.
 The contacts with the social partners in Switzerland therefore generally take place through this association.
 Most of the German companies are also subject to collective labour agreements – either via an in-house wage agreement or the regional collective agreement of the trade unions.

 The Arbonia Board of Directors approves all important internal frameworks and general agreements.
 These include the Code of Conduct (see "Ethics and integrity"), the salary system, leadership development, collective labour agreements and wage agreements, as well as the strategic guidelines for HR development over all levels down to the local sites.
 The divisions receive support from the Group in succession planning and management development as well as in recording key performance indicators.
 In addition, personnel matters are also discussed and addressed across divisions depending on their relevancy.